Kentaro-Hayakawa/Rigid_and_Flat_Foldable_Grid_Origami_Structure/README.md

 * `load2_pos` contains the input files for loading condition 2 with the positive loading factor.
 * `load3_neg` contains the input files for loading condition 3 with the negative loading factor.
 * `load3_pos` contains the input files for loading condition 3 with the positive loading factor.
-* `load4_neg` contains the input files for loading condition 4 with the negative loading factor.
-* `load4_pos` contains the input files for loading condition 4 with the positive loading factor.